Realization of a Bosonic Antiferromagnet

-We can understand the model in two limits.
-In the limit of $\delta_s/J \rightarrow \pm \infty$, the two type N\'eel orders are the ground states, which are product states.
-We should stress that even though atoms tend to occupy the low-energy site of the staggered potential in the ground state of the one-dimensional Hubbard model, the atoms cannot overcome the staggered potential via tunneling in our state-preparation time and the system can be faithfully described by the spin model.
-In another limit, $\delta_s/J =0$, unlike the Ising-type spin model, this Heisenberg model owns a single energetic ground state $\ket{\psi_{\text{AF}}}$.
-The SU(2) symmetry of this isotropic Hamiltonian leads to the same rotational symmetry of the ground state.
+We can understand the spin model in two extreme cases.
+In the limit of $\delta_s/J \rightarrow \pm \infty$, the two types of N\'eel orders are the ground states of the system.
+In another limit, $\delta_s/J =0$, unlike the Ising-type spin model, this Heisenberg model has a single energetic ground state $\ket{\psi_{\text{AF}}}$.
+The SU(2) symmetry of this isotropic Hamiltonian leads to the same rotational symmetry of this ground state.